AI influencers explode on social media. Some are controlled by teens

 Jade, Finn and Agnes are influencers who frequently post selfies and life updates -- but none of them actually exist.

-They are the creations of 1337, a company that designs and operates artificial intelligence-generated online avatars, sometimes selecting what to post based on advice from real-life teenagers.
+They are the creations of 1337, a company that designs and operates artificial intelligence-generated online influencers, sometimes selecting what to post based on advice from real-life teenagers.

 The firm makes up one upstart in a burgeoning industry that harnesses AI to draw eyeballs and drive revenue in the lucrative business of social media.
 By 2035, the so-called "digital human economy" is projected to become a $125 billion market, according to a report from research firm Gartner.

-Lil Miquela, an AI-generated influencer made by tech firm Bud, boasts 2.6 million followers on Instagram.
+Lil Miquela, an AI-generated influencer made by tech firm Brud, boasts 2.6 million followers on Instagram.

 "This brings up fundamental questions of what it means to have human relationships," Leibowicz said.

-Note: Editor's note: This story has been updated to adjust language and title.